espacesociety/espacesociety.github.io/_macropedia/chogia-faith.md

 ### Common Chogia Gods
 There are literally dozens of gods worshipped in the Chogia faith, and different groups may worship different ones.
 There are, however, some common gods:

 * Yahveh - The tripartite creator/destroyer/preserver god, who is said to have created this Universe from the ashes of a previous one.
-Yahveh is said to have done this many times before, and then, changing to its preserver form, protected each universe until the end of the creative cycle when it takes on its destroyer form and causes the great conflagaration that begins the next iteration.
+Yahveh is said to have done this many times before, and then, changing to its preserver form, protected each universe until the end of the creative cycle when it takes on its destroyer form and causes the great conflagration that begins the next iteration.

 * K'mimba - Daughter of Yahveh and worshipped as the goddess of the dead, whose realm is Valam, where the spirits of the dead go to await their rebirth in their ancestors.
 K'mimba is worshipped by many Imudring and is one of the chief deities of the pantheon.

 * J'mar - The son of K'mimba and the star demon Uzoy, who is considered the patron deity of hop space.
 A shrine to J'mar can be found on all interstellar Imudring vessels near the drive area.

 * Idu - The sister of Yahveh and the chief fertility goddess of the Imudring.
-Her rites are a secret that are forbidden to all none-Imudring, though some accounts claim that chief among the celebrations is the Idu-hajaid, where the members of two Imudring clans will, upon reaching a treaty or agreeing on an alliance, perform an orgy.
+Her rites are a secret that are forbidden to all non-Imudring, though some accounts claim that chief among the celebrations is the Idu-hajaid, where the members of two Imudring clans will, upon reaching a treaty or agreeing on an alliance, perform an orgy.

 * Oj - The Dark One, the Lord of the Singularity, the Negator.
 Oj is said to be the father of Yahveh and Idu, but unlike them, does not represent birth or creation, but rather absolute death, or the absense of existence.
 Oj is not worshipped, but rather is reviled as the enemy of Creation.
 Still, some Oj cults can be found, though commonly anyone discovered worshipping the Lord of the Singularity is put to death.

 ### Spirits and Demons

 As has been mentioned, the Imudring also believe in a host of minor spirits, demons and demigods.
 Many of these serve as the totemic protector spirits of Imudring clans.
-There kinds are too numerous to be referenced here, but there are some major groups that are generally worshipped or reviled.
+Their kinds are too numerous to be referenced here, but there are some major groups that are generally worshipped or reviled.

 * The Star Demons - It is said that at the heart of every star is a Star Demon, a creature born in the violence of stellar creation.
 Star Demons are attributed with all manner of trouble, from minor unexplainable mechanical failures up to the loss of entire ships.
 Before entering any star system, a ritual is performed by the High Priest to placate the Star Demons.